-Energy bills predicted to drop in autumn
+Energy bills predicted to drop in October

 This support has been wound down, although cost-of-living payments will continue to be made to people on lower incomes and those receiving certain benefits.

+"Any declines in wholesale costs are almost cancelled out by the end of the government's Energy Bills Support Scheme, which means bills stay at similar levels to last year while people have less ability to pay these stubbornly high prices," it said.

+"This coming winter will not feel any better than last as energy bills remain at dangerously high levels."

-Cornwall Insight warned, however, that it was still important that the government explores alternative options for energy bills, such as social tariffs, to make sure they are affordable.
+Cornwall Insight warned that it was still important that the government explores alternative options for energy bills, such as social tariffs, to make sure they are affordable.

+In a statement, Cornwall Insight said that the slow reduction of bills along with the "volatility" associated with the energy price cap might mean more customers look to going back to a fixed tariff for their gas and electricity.

+"With so many unknowns in the energy market, each household must decide for themselves what is the best avenue for them," its principal consultant Dr Craig Lowrey said.